SeanKuehl/ProjectDuce/README.md

 A simple strategy game based around high-level maneuvering and planning

 #Install information:
-use the provided windows exe to run the project
+use the provided First release playtest package and the two shortcuts there to run the game.
+Note: may need Microsoft visual studio installed on system.

 #How to play(as of release 1):
 left click on a soldier during your turn to select it or deselect it.